A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Introduction

-In real-world applications, we usually do not have perfectly accurate knowledge of the true system model, e.g., the state transition probability of the AMoD systems, and therefore, there usually exists a model mismatch between the simulator (training environment) and the real-world application (test environment).
-Thus, existing EV AMoD vehicle coordination methods~\cite{p2charge, EVcoodinate_19, pricing_20,wen2017rebalancing,gueriau2018samod,holler2019deep_icdm,wang2021data_fairbalance} may have significant performance degradation in the test (true) environment.
-Despite model-based methods considering prediction errors in mobility demand or vehicle supply ~\cite{mpcmod_icra16, dro_he,dddro_tcps20,hao2020robust_covariates}, uncertainty in system state transition remains largely unexplored in AMoD systems.
-More importantly, practical deployment usually needs to satisfy constraints on, e.g. safety and fairness, while maximizing the performance.
-In this work, we propose a robust and constrained multi-agent reinforcement learning (MARL) framework for EV AMoD systems.
-The goal is to achieve AMoD system fairness by finding robust rebalancing policies for idle and low-battery EVs with minimal rebalancing cost, under model uncertainty.
-The advantages of our formulation are two-folds: (i) fairness constraints can still be satisfied even if there is model mismatch; and (ii) the rebalancing cost is still optimized when there is model mismatch.
+In this work, to address the simulation-to-reality gap and calculate solutions that satisfy the fairness constraints, we propose a robust and constrained multi-agent reinforcement learning (MARL) framework for EV AMoD systems.
+The goal is to find robust policies that minimize the rebalancing distance of the vacant and low-battery EVs under model uncertainties and achieve mobility and charging fairness.
+The advantages of our methodology are two-fold: (i) fairness constraints can be satisfied even if there exist model uncertainty, and (ii) the expected rebalancing distance is optimized when there is a model mismatch.
+Our \textit{key contributions} are: